What is commercial roof flashing, and do I need to know about it?

 Plastic and Rubber – Plastic and rubber are effective water repellants when used as flashing but are more commonly the materials used as caulking.

-Roofing Felt – Roofing felt saturated with asphalt that is a less durable alternative than other materials.
+Roofing Felt – Roofing felt saturated with asphalt, which is a less durable alternative than other materials.

 Commercial Roof Flashing: Use & Function